 Intel Celeron N5095

 The Intel Celeron N5095 is a quad-core SoC of the Jasper Lake product family designed for affordable SFF desktops and laptops.
 The Celeron was announced in early 2021.
-It has four Tremont CPU cores running at 2 GHz (base frequency) to Boosting up to 2.9 GHz (single-core Boost) with 1.5 MB of L2 and 4 MB of L3 cache but no Hyper-Threading support.
-Just like the Ice Lake-U processors, the N5095 is manufactured on the first-gen 10 nm Intel process.
-The faster Celeron N5105 is more energy efficient with its 10 W TDP (vs the 15 W of the N5095) yet features a faster iGPU (24 EUs versus 16 EUs, and they are clocked 50 MHz higher).
+It features four Tremont CPU cores running at 2 GHz (base clock speed) Boosting up to 2.9 GHz (single-core Boost) with 1.5 MB of L2 and 4 MB of L3 cache but no thread-doubling Hyper-Threading support.
+An N5095 is manufactured on the first-gen 10 nm Intel process not unlike the Ice Lake-U Core i3/i5/i7 processors.
+The faster Celeron N5105 is notable for being more energy efficient (10 W TDP vs the 15 W of the N5095) yet featuring a faster iGPU (24 EUs versus 16 EUs; clocked 50 MHz higher, too).

-The Tremont processor architecture is a complete redesign and not an iteration of the Golmont architecture found in the Gemini Lake processors such as the Pentium N5030.
-According to Intel, the single thread performance has seen an up to 30% increase (at +10% to +80% in SPECint and SPECfp depending on the test).
+The Tremont architecture brings many improvements over the outgoing Goldmont architecture used in the Pentium N5030 and so many other N-series CPUs.
+According to Intel, the single thread performance has seen an up to 30% increase (+10% to +80% in SPECint and SPECfp depending on the test).

-The Celeron is compatible with up to 16 GB of DDR4-2933 or LPDDR4x-2933 dual-channel RAM according to the official spec sheet.
+While the older N-series Celerons and Pentiums had to be content with up to 8 GB of DDR4-2400, an N5095 is officially compatible with up to 16 GB of DDR4-2933 or LPDDR4x-2933 dual-channel RAM.
 The Wi-Fi 6 (Gig+) support is partially baked into the chip.
-N5095 supports up to 8 PCI-Express 3.0 lanes, up to 14 USB 2.0/3.2 ports and up to two SATA III ports.
-The newer package is bigger at 35 x 24 mm versus 25 x 24 mm for Gemini Lake family processors.
-A N5095 gets soldered straight on to the motherboard (BGA1338 socket) and is extremely hard to replace.
+An N5095 supports up to 8 PCI-Express 3.0 lanes, up to 14 USB 3.2 ports and up to two SATA III ports.
+The Jasper Lake processor package is larger compared to the Gemini Lake processors (35 x 24 mm vs. 25 x 24 mm).
+An N5095 gets soldered straight to the motherboard (BGA1338 socket) and is bot user-replaceable.

-The cooling system performance as well as the TDP settings will have a huge impact on the Boost sustainability, directly influencing the CPU performance.
-The N5095 CPU should be slightly faster than the older Pentium N5030 thanks to the CPU architecture improvements and the higher wattage.
-The Athlon 3050e is likely to be slower than the Celeron, too.
-The Pentium N6000 on the other hand has higher clock speeds and a faster iGPU so it will be ahead of N5095 in most tests.
-We expect the Celeron to lag behind quad-core Core i3/i5/i7 processors of Tiger Lake-U and Ice Lake-U families despite the architectural improvements.
-All in all, the CPU is a good choice for basic tasks such as word processing and web browsing.
+Boost sustainability depends a lot on the cooling system performance as well as the TDP settings.
+An N5095 should be slightly faster than the older Pentium N5030 thanks to the CPU architecture improvements and higher wattage.
+An Athlon 3050e is likely to be significantly slower than the Celeron, too.
+The Pentium N6000 on the other hand has higher clock speeds and a faster iGPU so it will be able to outshine the Celeron in most workloads.
+We expect the Celeron to lag behind quad-core Core i3/i5/i7 processors of Tiger Lake-U and Ice Lake-U families, either, despite the architectural improvements.
+All in all, the CPU will struggle with anything but the basic tasks such as word processing and web browsing.

-In addition to the four CPU cores, the SoC features the DirectX 12-capable UHD Graphics (16 EUs) iGPU clocked at 450 MHz to 750 MHz.
-We expect the graphics adapter to deliver gaming performance that is close to UHD Graphics 620.
-While not a gaming GPU by any stretch of imagination, the UHD Graphics is capable of driving up to 3 displays with resolutions up to 4096x2160.
-It will have little trouble HW-decoding the AVC, HEVC, VP9 video streams but not the AV1.
+In addition to the four CPU cores, the CPU features the DirectX 12-capable UHD Graphics (16 EUs) iGPU clocked at 450 MHz to 750 MHz.
+We expect the graphics adapter to be on par with the UHD Graphics 620.
+While not a gaming GPU by any stretch of imagination, the UHD Graphics is capable of driving up to 3 displays with resolutions up to [email protected] It will have little trouble HW-decoding the AVC, HEVC, VP9 video streams but not the AV1.

-While most Celeron N and Pentium N processors have a 6 W TDP, the Celeron has a 15 Watt TDP not unlike the faster U-series Core i3/i5/i7 processors.
-Performance sustainability is likely to be an issue in passively-cooled setups which could make the CPU unpopular among the laptop manufacturers.
+The N-series Celeron and Pentium processors tend to have a 6 W TDP.
+An N5095 however has a 15 Watt TDP not unlike the faster U-series Core i3/i5/i7 processors.
+Performance sustainability is likely to be an issue in passively-cooled setups which could make the CPU unpopular among the laptop/tablet manufacturers.

 |Series||Intel Jasper Lake|